Top 5 Best Handguns for First Time Shooters

 When introducing someone to shooting a gun that could be carried defensively, why not break them in with a small gun, a small caliber, and a solid metal frame construction?

-The Sig Sauer P238 meets all those criteria.
 It's a 1911-style gun, so it's got a metal frame to help reduce the impact of felt recoil.

-In addition, it isn't a scary looking gun due to its size.
 It's actually a fairly small firearm, clocking in with a six-shot magazine capacity and only a 2.7-inch barrel.
-Add that to the fact that it's chambered in .380 ACP and you have a recipe for success.

-No large booming fire, no fierce recoil, and a beaver-tail grip to protect from accidental slide bite combine for a safe, non-intimidating way to introduce somebody to shooting.
+No large booming fire, no fierce recoil, and a beaver-tail grip to protect from accidental slide bite.

 Regardless of whether you're a first-time shooter purchasing your first gun for personal protection or just trying shooting for the first time, the Sig Sauer P238 is an excellent choice.

-#2 Beretta 92FS 9mm
+#2 Beretta 92FS 9mm Pistol

 The first "real" full-size pistol on the list, the Beretta 92 is an iconic gun.

-It was famously wielded by Bruce Willis in the blockbuster Die Hard; it was a weapon of choice for the U.S. Navy's original Seal Team Six; and was adopted by the U.S. Army to replace the venerated 1911.
+It was famously wielded by Bruce Willis in the blockbuster Die Hard; it was a weapon of choice for the U.S. Navy's original Seal Team Six and was adopted by the U.S. Army to replace the venerated 1911.

 On top of that, the Beretta 92 is another steel-framed gun, but in a full-size pistol package.